Image Animation with Perturbed Masks: Experiments

 \section{Experiments}

-The training and evaluation were done using three different datasets, containing short videos of diverse objects. \textbf{Tai-Chi-HD} is a dataset containing short videos of people doing tai-chi exercises.
+The training and evaluation were done using three different datasets, containing short videos of diverse objects. \textbf{Tai-Chi-HD} is a dataset containing videos of people doing tai-chi exercises.
 Following \cite{siarohin2019first}, 3,141 tai-chi videos were downloaded from YouTube.
 The videos were cropped and resized to a resolution of $256^2$, while preserving the aspect ratio.
-There are 3,016 training videos and 125 test videos. \textbf{VoxCeleb} is an audio-visual dataset consisting of short videos of talking faces, introduced by \cite{Nagrani17}. {VoxCeleb1} is the collection used, and as pre-processing{,} bounding boxes of the faces were extracted and resized to $256^2$, while preserving the aspect ratio.
+There are 3,016 training videos and 125 test videos. \textbf{VoxCeleb} is an audio-visual dataset consist of short videos of talking faces, introduced by \cite{Nagrani17}. {VoxCeleb1} is the collection used, and as pre-processing{,} bounding boxes of the faces were extracted and resized to $256^2$, while preserving the aspect ratio.
 It contains an overall number of 18,556 training videos and 485 test videos.
-The {\textbf{BAIR} dataset contains short videos of Sawyer robotic arms interacting with different objects \cite{2017arXiv171005268E}.} It contains 42,880 training videos and 128 test videos.
-Each video consists of 30 frames and has a resolution of $256^2$.
-We were unable to obtain the UvA-NEMO smile dataset of \cite{dibekliouglu2012you}, which was utilized in some of the earlier contributions.
+The {\textbf{BAIR} dataset contains videos of Sawyer robotic arms interacting with objects \cite{2017arXiv171005268E}.} It contains 42,880 training videos and 128 test videos, where each video consists of 30 frames with a resolution of $256^2$.
+We were unable to obtain the UvA-NEMO dataset \cite{dibekliouglu2012you}, which was utilized in some earlier contributions.

-We follow the evaluation process of \cite{siarohin2019first}.
-First{,} the method is quantitatively evaluated for video reconstruction, and then qualitatively for the task of image animation, where the source and driving videos are of different identities.
-Additionally, despite being model-free, we compare to model-based methods in the few-shot-learning scenario.
+{ We borrow and significantly expand the evaluation process of \cite{siarohin2019first}.
+Our method is evaluated quantitatively and qualitatively for the tasks of both video reconstruction and image animation, where the source and driving videos are of different identities.} Additionally, despite being model-free, we compare to model-based methods in the few-shot-learning scenario.
 In this case, our method, unlike the baseline methods, does not employ any few shot samples.